Please note This post is written from the author's own, personal perspective. Take it with a grain of salt.

 I also noted that many ideas I have at these times are easily forgotten after this.
-I started writing the ideas down so I would not forget them.
+I started writing down these ideas so I would not forget them.

-By having the ideas I had had previously lying around me (in the form of little pieces of paper I use to take note of the ideas I have), one day I just took one of them and started acting on it.
-Now that can be starting to write code, buy a domain, start a project or whatever.
+By having the ideas I had had previously lying around me, one day I just took one of them and started acting on it.
+Now that can be starting to write code, buy a domain, make a phone call, create a github repo, start a project or whatever.

 This has helped me understand that my mind has both creative and executive modes, but that they never (as far as I can remember) are at work at the same time.